-Due to the current health crisis, all workshops and face-to-face lectures/presentations have been suspended until further notice.
-To express interest in future events, please contact James on: email@example.com
+To express interest in future readings / events, please contact James on: email@example.com

-Below: Texts reviewing aspects of the tarot and tarot practice, by James Douglas, 2018 t0 2020.
+Below: Texts reviewing aspects of the tarot and tarot practice, by James Douglas, March 2023.

 1. Reading the traditional Darkwater Tarot.
 Information

 All ideas and terms identified in this text and table are the intellectual property of James Douglas, with copyright on the Darkwater deck dating back to 2016.
 The use of the name Darkwater in this form, is design protected, and is the Gaelic interpretation of the name Douglas.

 A pamphlet containing advice for reading the Dartkwater Tarot is in production, and will be available later this year.
 JD

 2. NEW text on Facebook: From 2008 to 2016 I devised and produced a tarot deck based on traditional tarot ideas.
 My deck is the Darkwater Tarot,

 Completed in 2016, the Darkwater Tarot adds a new dimension to traditional tarot reading.
 The Darkwater deck uses selected and re-imagined images, allowing your tarot reader to identify a range of alternative life events and their potential pathways.
 The name Darkwater derives from (Scottish) Gaelic words/phrases: dark water or stream, deep pool, etc.